-7. A pivotal role of the Committee is its work in developing the Council's internal control and assurance processes culminating in the Annual Governance Statement (AGS).
-The Accounts and Audit Regulations 2011 require the Council to review the effectiveness of its systems of internal control and publish the AGS each year alongside the financial statements.
+A pivotal role of the Committee is its work in developing the Council's internal control and assurance processes culminating in the Annual Governance Statement (AGS).
+The Accounts and Audit Regulations 2015 require the Council to review the effectiveness of its systems of internal control and publish the AGS each year alongside the financial statements.
 The information for the AGS is generated through the Council's Assurance framework (Appendix 1) including:

 - Risk management;

 - Internal Audit;

 - Anti-Fraud programme;

 - External Audit.

-- 8. The Committee leads this review by receiving, at every meeting reports on these services areas including service performance information.
+- 8. The Committee leads this review by receiving, at every meeting reports on these services areas.

+- 9. To support its understanding of issues relating to internal control and to emphasise its commitment to a robust internal control environment, the committee invites officers to attend its meetings to give briefings in relation to strategic risks and what is being done to mitigate them.
+It also invites officers to give explanations where significant issues are identified through internal audits.